-The “US” is a lot for the money.
+The “US” is a lot of wood stove for the money.
 It’s large firebox fits 21” logs, so you don’t have to refuel as often.
 There are some other useful features; most notably, the glass door is able to clean itself.
 There is also a fan in the back to help push the air.
-It’s design is nothing fancy, but it still has the classic nostalgic appeal of an antique wood burning stove.
+It’s design is nothing fancy, but it still has the classic nostalgic appeal of an antique wood stove.
 Some complaints users have had is that the front door is too small, and makes loading larger logs awkward.
-Similarly, others have reported that the ash pan is too small and the wood burning can be a little uneven.
+Similarly, others have reported that the ash pan is not wide enough and the wood burning can be a little uneven.
 Finally, there have also been complaints about poor build quality or assembly.
 These problems are concerning, and dissuade us from purchasing an otherwise solid option.
 Why settle for less when you can purchase one of the best?

 - Heats up to 1,800 feet

 - Built in log/kindling Storage

 - Easy Lighting